What does a School Bus Monitor do?

 What is the job outlook for a School Bus Monitor?

-School Bus Monitors earn an average national annual compensation of $39,270, according to the BLS.
-This figure reflects a competitive salary for the role.
-The average hourly compensation stands at $18.88, offering a fair wage for the responsibilities involved.
-Job seekers can look forward to a rewarding career with good financial benefits.
+School Bus Monitors earn an average annual salary of $39,270, according to the BLS.
+This compensation provides a stable income for those entering the field.
+The hourly wage stands at $18.88, offering competitive pay for the responsibilities involved.
+This role is ideal for individuals seeking a rewarding career with good financial benefits.
+The combination of job security and fair compensation makes it an attractive option for many job seekers.

 Continue to Salaries for School Bus Monitor